 Biomass, Cellulose, Hydrolysis, Kinetics, Simulation, Supercritical

 xv, 222 pages

 Copyright 2012 Kazeem Bode Olanrewaju

 Olanrewaju, Kazeem Bode.
-"Reaction kinetics of cellulose hydrolysis in subcritical and supercritical water." dissertation, University of Iowa, 2012.
+"Reaction kinetics of cellulose hydrolysis in subcritical and supercritical water."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.